Azure/azure-powershell/src/Storage/Storage.Management/help/Get-AzStorageFile.md

 ### -Context
 Specifies an Azure Storage context.
-To obtain a Storage context, use the New-AzureStorageContext cmdlet.
+To obtain a Storage context, use the New-AzStorageContext cmdlet.

 ```yaml
 Type: Microsoft.Azure.Commands.Common.Authentication.Abstractions.IStorageContext